Western South Africa Endemics

 For global birders this gives the chance to see almost all of the endemics and a large proportion of the near-endemics in one go.
 Now that’s a pretty awesome goal!
 This Western South Africa Endemics birdwatching safari precedes our Eastern South Africa Endemics tour.
 Note that the two back-to-back tours can be done together to form a South African Endemics mega-tour.
 Alternatively, they can be done as stand-alone tours.

-The accommodation is of a medium-plus standard.
+The accommodation on this trip is of a medium-plus standard.
 It includes national park chalets, B&B’s and guest houses.
 Importantly, all accommodations have en-suite facilities, and are clean and comfortable.

 Endemics are the name of the game!
 Our South Africa birdwatching safari covers most of the birding hot-spots of the western side of South Africa.
 These spots have been chosen on the basis of their special birds and geographic location to create a concise route designed to maximise the chances for the endemics.
 These endemics include: Grey-winged Francolin, Southern Black Korhaan, Knysna Woodpecker, Knysna Turaco, Cape Weaver, Ground Woodpecker, Cape Rock Thrush, Southern Tchagra, Cape Rockjumper, Cape Sugarbird, Cape Siskin, Orange-breasted Sunbird, Agulhas Long-billed Lark, Karoo Lark, Red Lark, Large-billed Lark, Cape Bulbul, Victorin’s Warbler, Forest Canary, Protea Canary and others.
 And on the exciting pelagic trip participants will be introduced to a host of marine species, including a range of Albatrosses, Petrels, Prions, Shearwaters, Storm Petrels etc.